devictoribero/scrum-antipatterns--rituals/README.md

 # Antipatterns of the Scrum Rituals

 The idea behind this `repository` is to **explain the SCRUM Rituals and its most common anti-patterns and how to avoid them**.
+I did a [presentation](https://slides.com/victorribero/practical_agile/fullscreen#/7/14 "Scrum rituals anti-patterns") explaining the same.
+I hope you enjoy it. 🤗

 ## SCRUM Rituals